GitTools/GitVersion/docs/input/docs/usage/library.md

 ---
 Order: 40
-Title: NuGet Library
+Title: Library
+Description: |
+    Install with NuGet and use GitVersion as a software library.
+Although this is an unsupported option and the API may break even between minor or patch releases, it's a useful option to some.
+CardIcon: library.svg
 ---

-To use GitVersion from your own code.
+Install with NuGet and use GitVersion as a software library.
+Although this is an unsupported option and the API may break even between minor or patch releases, it's a useful option to some.

 :::{.alert .alert-warning}
 **Warning**

-We are not semantically versioning this library and it should be considered unstable.**
+We are not semantically versioning this library and it should be considered unstable.
 :::

-It also is not currently documented.
-Please open an issue if you are consuming the library to let us know, and why you need to.
+<a href="/api" class="btn btn-primary">Explore the GitVersion library API</a>